-

 What are the rules relating to the relocation of a child within and outside your jurisdiction and what are the guiding principles?

-Under the general rule, citizens of Ukraine who have not reached the age of 16 can only travel outside of Ukraine with the consent of both parents (adoptive parents) or guardians and accompanied by them or persons authorised by them.
-If the child is accompanied only by one of the parents at the border or another person, then the crossing of the border is only possible with the notarised consent of the other parent or both parents, indicating the state of destination and the corresponding length of stay abroad.
+Under the general rule, citizens of Ukraine who have not reached the age of 16 can only travel outside of Ukraine with the consent of both parents (or adoptive parents) or guardians and be accompanied by them or persons authorised by them.
+If the child is accompanied only by one of the parents at the border or by another person, then crossing the border is only possible with the notarised consent of the other parent or both parents, indicating the state of destination and the corresponding length of stay abroad.

 Nevertheless, now, because of the war in Ukraine, there is no need temporarily for the period of martial law to be in force to obtain the notarised consent of one of the parents for another parent to cross the border of Ukraine with a child.

-Before the war, if one of the parents wanted to relocate the child outside Ukraine’s jurisdiction, he or she could apply to the court with a claim to grant the relocation without the other parent’s consent.
-Again, the case law in such a category of disputes treated the child’s best interests as a primary consideration when deciding whether to grant such permission.
-It is necessary to prove that the relocation is much more beneficial for the child than his or her stay in Ukraine.
+Before the war, if one of the parents wanted to relocate the child outside Ukraine’s jurisdiction, they could apply to the court with a claim to grant the relocation without the other parent’s consent.
+Again, case law in this category of disputes treats the child’s best interests as a primary consideration when deciding whether to grant such permission.
+It is necessary to demonstrate that the relocation is significantly more beneficial for the child than their stay in Ukraine.
 Otherwise, the Ukrainian courts considered that the relocation abroad severely breaches the legitimate rights and interests of the left-behind parent.

 However, such temporary safety measures during martial law do not limit the application of the HCCH Convention on the civil aspects of international child abduction 1980, which can be used to return the child to Ukraine.